DataDog/documentation/content/en/security/cloud_security_management/agentless_scanning/_index.md

 As a result, Agentless Scanning excludes resources from its scans that have the Datadog Agent installed and configured for [Vulnerability Management][5].
 In this way, Cloud Security Management offers complete visibility of your risk landscape without overriding the benefits received from installing the Datadog Agent with Vulnerability Management.

-The following diagram illustrations how Agentless scanning works with existing Agent installations:
+The following diagram illustrates how Agentless scanning works with existing Agent installations:

 {{< img src="/security/agentless_scanning/agentless_existing.png" alt="Diagram showing how Agentless scanning works when the Agent is already installed with CSM vulnerability management" width="90%" >}}